psu13/mutable-hakyll/posts/cheese-ramen.md

 food pictures.
 But that would be pretty tedious.
 So I'll try and edit this down to the top ten or fifteen highlights along with where the dishes came from.

-Our main sources for food info came from a list that a colleague that the Apple office in the city gave me that leaned heavily on the Japanese spots around Downtown, and also the food blog [Sherman's Food Adventures](http://www.shermansfoodadventures.com) that I found out about from a friend of my brother's who lives in town and plays hockey with Sherman.
+Our main sources for food info came from a list I got from a colleague at the local Apple office in the city, and also the food blog [Sherman's Food Adventures](http://www.shermansfoodadventures.com) that I found out about from a friend of my brother's who lives in town and plays hockey with Sherman.
 Sherman apparently produces that web site as a "hobby", which gives you an idea of what hobby-level eating is like in Vancouver, BC (remember: [it's cooler than Seattle](https://mutable-states.com/vancouver-bc-cooler-than-seattle.html)).

 #### Izakaya and Yakitori and So On.